 “Look, sorry about your tripped out childhood and six years of therapy and stress management or whatever the hell it was, but I seriously need help.
-Now do you think you can keep it together for just a few hours so I can explain?”
+Now do you think you can keep it together for like ten minutes so I can explain?”

 He looked at me, dumbfounded, but nodded in response.
 I took a deep breath, explaining how I had woken up in my apartment, as usual, and how everything had transpired since then.
 He listened attentively, brow furrowed.
 Every so often he would reach up and scratch his head.
-By the time I finished, his copper-colored hair was sticking out in all directions, making him look slightly like an orangutan.
+By the time I finished, his copper-colored hair was sticking out in all directions.

 “What exactly do you want me to do?”
 He asked.
 “I mean, if you’re dead, there’s not really a whole lot that can be done.
 If you’re a hallucination--”

 “Don’t start with that again,” I huffed.
 “As far as I know, I was fine until this morning.
 You know, visible to the rest of humanity and whatnot.”